 In general, Amazon is a giant world of services that simplify the life of developers providing ready-made solutions for storage, database, machine learning, AR&VR, IoT, etc. Some tasks, that we normally used to do manually (like the configuration of servers), are now fulfilled instantly with Amazon services.

 For the purposes of this project, we’ve selected a combination of three Amazon products: Connect, Lambda, and Lex.

 The first thing we did was create a contact center using Amazon Connect, a platform specifically designated for building contact centers with all necessary general functionalities, even without programming skills.
 Using the drag-and-drop interface, you can quickly build a contact flow (this is how the system will guide the incoming calls).
 It looks like a block schema that can be easily modified:

 By means of Amazon Connect we completed the following tasks:

-Built interactive voice response (IVR) workflows.
-Depending on the possible scenario, each flow can redirect the user to other subflows basing on the user’s responses.
+- Built interactive voice response (IVR) workflows.
+Depending on the possible scenario, each flow can redirect the user to other subflows based on the user’s responses.
 Thus, it is easier to manage the flows.

-Using another Amazon service known as AWS Lambda, we integrated the contact center with the customer relationship management (CRM) and storage.
+- Using another Amazon service known as AWS Lambda, we integrated the contact center with customer relationship management (CRM) and storage.